Welcome, skip to the content.

 Every major project is unique, encompassing different sponsor and stakeholder environments, different objectives and external influences.

-Markets: Construction, Data & telecommunications, Defence, Energy, Government, International development assistance, Resources , Property, Transport, WaterExpertise: Programme and project management
+Markets: Construction, Data & telecommunications, Defence, Energy, Government, International development assistance, Resources , Built Environment, Transport, WaterExpertise: Programme and project management

 Skilled management of the supply chain is critical and allows major project teams to deliver excellence on schedule, within budget and with quality outcomes.